qbic-pipelines/rnadeseq/docs/usage.md

 Linear model function to calculate the contrasts (TXT).
 Variable names should be columns in metadata file.

 ### `--contrasts`
 Table indicating which contrasts to consider.
 1 or 0 for every variable specified in the design.
-Alternatively you can set the parameter defaultcontrasts.
+Alternatively you can set the parameter "defaultcontrasts".

 ### `--species`
 Species name.
 For example: Hsapiens, Mmusculus.